Could Autism/ASD Be a Cause of Your Relationship Difficulties?

 It is usually in the context of their romantic relationships that most adults with Asperger’s discover that they are an Aspie, because this is the context where the expectations on them are the most difficult to meet.
 Colleagues, parents, siblings and even children may consider them quirky, unusual or different, but will often not identify anything beyond this.

 Clinical Neuropsychological testing is more commonly done with children and teenagers where special educational accommodations may be needed.
-But for adults, many are satisfied with having the expert opinion of a psychologist specialising in ASD, without the formalised testing procedure, or even self- diagnosis.
+But for adults, many are satisfied with having the expert opinion of a clinical psychologist or psychiatrist specialising in ASC/ASD, without the formalised testing procedure, or even self- diagnosis.

 There can be a great relief to know their alternate mindset is what makes them different, and they can actively seek out professionals and resources that will help.